Fred Yoshito Kameda

 On December 9, 1945, a memorial service for 266 war dead of the 100th/442nd, including Kameda, was held at McKinley High School auditorium in Honolulu.
 The service was sponsored by the 100th Battalion and the 442nd veterans, the Women’s War Service Committee, and the Emergency Service Committee.
 Lt.
 General Robert C. Richardson gave the main address.

-In 1948 the remains of Americans buried overseas began slowly to return to the US, if the family so wished.
+In 1948, the remains of Americans buried overseas began slowly to return to the U.S., if the family so wished.
 As a result, on April 21, 1949, Pfc.
 Fred Y. Kameda arrived home.
 The USAT Sergeant Jack J. Pendleton brought back 134 men, arriving at Honolulu Harbor’s Kapalama Basin.
 There were hundreds of family and friends present to attend the dockside service.
 The Secretary of Hawaii, Oren E. Long, officiated, the 264th Army Band played, and military Chaplains participated.
-The caskets were retained in the Army mausoleum on Oahu pending funeral arrangements.
+The caskets were stored in the Army mausoleum at Schofield Barracks on Oahu pending funeral arrangements.

 On May 30, 1949, Kameda was one of sixteen fallen soldiers from Waialua and Kahuku who were memorialized at a service held at the Memorial Tower in Waialua Park.
 The service was sponsored by the Waialua Lions Club, 100th and 442nd Veterans Clubs, Waialua National Guard, and local post of the American Legion.